 After the bridge building was completed at Calauan, the POWs were sent further south to Batangas.
 Again, the prisoners rebuilt a bridge that had been destroyed.
 There the Sisters of the Good Shepherd invited twelve POWs for a dinner.
 The Japanese commanding officer gave his permission and allowed Wickord to pick the twelve men, so he picked six Catholic and six Protestant POWs who were the most emaciated.
 The thirteen men were allowed to attend this meal with only one guard.

 Again the prisoners were moved to build another bridge.
 This time they were moved north to Candelaria.
-The prisoners slept in an old coconut mill which was surrounded by fencing.
+The prisoners slept in an old coconut mill that was surrounded by fencing.
 Again, the Filipino people showed their courage by aiding the prisoners.
 Twice a week two Filipinos would bring bread and food to the POWs to supplement their diet.

 While he was on the detail in May, his family received a message from the War Department.